We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Things Included in Cost of Living

-You’re now aware of what the cost of living entails.
-However, what expenses are included in the cost of living estimates?
+You may be wondering, what expenses are included in the cost of living estimates?
 Typically, they are the things you need the most to survive, but also incorporate wants, such as entertainment and clothing.

 Below, you’ll find the common factors associated with the cost of living.